iloveitaly/gmail-draft-creator/readme.md

 * https://www.googleapis.com/auth/calendar.readonly
 * https://www.googleapis.com/auth/calendar.event

-Some of these are in place for possible future improvements.
+Some of these (calendar APIs) are in place for possible future improvements.

 ## TODO